-Man who survived Picton crash will wake up to news wife, baby, parents killed says friend
+'Vibrant family': Three generations died in Picton crash, friend spent final night with them

-A friend of the seven people killed in a horror crash near Picton has spoken of spending the night with them in Christchurch before they made the fateful drive.
+A friend of the seven people killed in a horror crash near Picton has spoken of spending the night with them in Christchurch before they made the fateful drive to return home.

-He said three generations of the family - from Pukekohe - died in the crash, and revealed what they did when they came to stay with him on Saturday night.
+He said three generations of the Auckland family died in the crash and revealed what they did when they came to stay with him on Saturday night.

 "They spent some of their last hours on earth with me on Saturday night, Sunday morning," Bill told NewstalkZB Canterbury Mornings host John MacDonald.

-"This was a vibrant family - my friend was a high school teacher... his wife started an online business and he was really proud of her.
+"This was a vibrant family - my friend was a high school teacher ... his wife started an online business and he was really proud of her.

-"They had four boys and girls...
+"They had four boys and girls ...
 One of the boys had married a Taiwanese young lady and it was their baby that died.

 "I was really taken with this young woman, she was so nice and it really hits home at my heart that she's gone and the baby's gone.

-"Her husband survived… he's going to wake up and find that he's now alone."
+"Her husband survived … he's going to wake up and find that he's now alone."

 The family were returning home to the North Island after attending a loved one's funeral in Dunedin when the Toyota Hiace van they were travelling in collided head-on with a refrigerated truck on Sunday.